 Maafushi, in the Maldives, is one that immediately springs to mind.
 Back when I first visited the island, I was only of the first independent travellers to do so, and it quickly became one of my favourite places in the world.
 But the Maldives have quickly become a budget travel hotspot and Maafushi is now paradise ruined.
 Friends who have visited recently have labeled it awful.
 Told me it’s now overrun with tourists.
 That they’ve dug up the beautiful beach, leaving behind something that vaguely resembles a concrete slab in the ocean that’s covered in plastic waste.
 That it’s packed with so many Chinese vacationers that even the road signs and menus are in Chinese, which hints at a sad erasure of Maldivian culture.
 I know it’s now unrecognisable from the island I fell in love with, so I know I don’t want to return and taint my memories of it.

 On the flip side, when I first visited Taipei, I fell hard for the city to the point where I was nervous about returning.
 I didn’t know if Taipei had meant so much to me because it had been the first Asian city I ever visited, so on second visit I was concerned it would bore me to tears.
 I was worried that flying back would mean having to find a new favourite country.
 Instead, on my return, I fell even deeper in love.
 I discovered the city’s incredible food scene, which had passed me by in a terrifying blur on first visit.
 I appreciated the order and somewhat-serenity that’s often hard to find in East Asian cities.
 I experienced kindness on a whole new level that has yet to be replicated in any other countries.
-As I’ve worked on building a life in Lisbon, I have to confess that the one city I find myself dreaming of on a weekly basis is Taipei, Taipei, Taipei.
+I have to confess that the one city I find myself dreaming of on a weekly basis is Taipei, Taipei, Taipei.